ma2407999/excel-to-sql-data-migration/README.md

-# Sales Data Analysis
-Analysis of sales data using SQL and Power BI.
+Data migration pipeline from Excel to SQL Server including pre-load transformation and validation